BrunnoFdc/uRanking/README.md

 # uRanking
 >*Fala português?
 [Clique aqui e leia a descrição em português](https://github.com/BrunnoFdc/uRanking/blob/master/README-pt_BR.md)!*

-A rank-up plugin that permits you to rank-up no matter what group you are on your permissions plugin.
+A rank-up plugin that allows you to rank-up no matter what group you are on your permissions plugin.
 To be honest, you do not even need a permissions plugin to use uRanking (However, It's highly recommended =P)

 ### Features: